ropensci-review-tools/pkgstats/README.md

     (`rel_space_R`, `rel_space_src`, `rel_space_inst`,
     `rel_space_vignettes`, `rel_space_tests`), as well as an overall measure for the `R/`, `src/`, and `inst/` directories (`rel_space`).
--   The number of spaces used to indent code, noting that the tools used to extract the `object` and `network` tables described below do not work on code with tab-indentation, and `pkgstats` thus converts all tab characters to a fixed number of spaces (with a default of 2;
+-   The number of spaces used to indent code (`indentation`), with values of -1 indicating indentation with tab characters.
-    `indentation`).
 -   The median number of nested expression per line of code, counting only those lines which have any expressions (`nexpr`).